 }terraform planterraform applyGitLab provides native support for Terraform too.

-1. The GitLab-Managed Terraform State Backend GitLab offers a built-in HTTP backend to securely store and lock your Terraform state file.
-This is critical for team collaboration.
+1. The GitLab-Managed Terraform State Backend GitLab gives you a built-in HTTP backend to store and lock your Terraform state file.
+You need this when a team shares the state.

 backend "http" block to your providers.tf.CI_JOB_TOKEN, eliminating the need to manage credentials manually.Example CI/CD Initialization: